 The small bites menu was great, too – we ordered the steak sliders and truffle potato tots which were delicious.
 In addition, there’s a dessert menu with various cakes (including Kona Coffee cheesecake), sorbet, cheese and fresh fruit, making Vintage 1901 a lovely post-dinner stop as well.

 Although both times we visited the service was painfully slow, overall we really liked the selection of wine and food at Vintage 1901 and would go back next time we’re in Waikiki.

 Beachhouse at the Moana

-For dinnertime, the veranda area is the location for the hotel’s fine dining restaurant, the Beachhouse at the Moana.
+For dinnertime, the Moana Surfrider’s veranda area is the location for the resort’s fine dining restaurant, the Beachhouse at the Moana.
 The best tables are right at the end of the veranda overlooking Waikiki beach.
 We were a few tables away from the edge but it’s still a stunning view especially at sunset – shown below is the Beach Bar with the historic banyan tree.

-This restaurant books out quickly so make sure to put in your reservation well ahead of time.
-We enjoyed both of our experiences at the restaurant and would highly recommend it for an excellent dinner out in Waikiki.
+This restaurant books out quickly so make sure to put in your reservation well ahead of time by calling +1 808-921-4600 or book a table through OpenTable.
+We enjoyed both of our experiences at the restaurant and would highly recommend it for an excellent beachfront dinner out in Waikiki.